Kobdik/di-app/readme.md

 }).catch(err => logger.error(`Catch on DerivedA: ${err}`));
 ```

-Output show that Den shifted forward by three positions.
+Output shows that Den shifted forward by three positions.

 ``` js
 1 added to 0